GaleForce89/TestBed/README.md

 # AvaloniaUI
-I plan to continue testing AvaloniaUI here, this library is going to be a game changer in my mind as there is finally something that hopefully will mature and allow cross platform ui's without the need of going to QT or GTK (mostly QT) while utilizing a modern language.
-Honestly thought I would never say it but I actually like c#.
+I plan to continue testing AvaloniaUI here, this library is going to be a game changer in my mind as there is finally something that hopefully will mature and allow cross platform ui's without the need of going to QT, GTK, or anything else.

 # Social
 Follow me on [Twitter](https://twitter.com/galeforce089 "Woot Woot!
 GaleForce twitter link") so we can chat, exchange ideas, or anything else cause who doesn't want new friends :D